 The Global Burden of Diseases, Injuries, and Risk Factors Study (GBD) 2016 provides an up-to-date analysis of the burden of diarrhoea in 195 countries.
 This study assesses cases, deaths, and aetiologies in 1990–2016 and assesses how the burden of diarrhoea has changed in people of all ages.

-We modelled diarrhoea mortality with a Bayesian hierarchical modelling platform that evaluates a wide range of covariates and model types on the basis of vital registration and verbal autopsy data.
-We modelled diarrhoea incidence with a compartmental meta-regression tool that enforces an association between incidence and prevalence, and relies on scientific literature, population representative surveys, and health-care data.
-Diarrhoea deaths and episodes were attributed to 13 pathogens by use of a counterfactual population attributable fraction approach.
-Diarrhoea risk factors are also based on counterfactual estimates of risk exposure and the association between the risk and diarrhoea.
-Each modelled estimate accounted for uncertainty.
+We modeled diarrhea mortality with a Bayesian hierarchical modeling platform that evaluates a wide range of covariates and model types on the basis of vital registration and verbal autopsy data.
+We modeled diarrhea incidence with a compartmental meta-regression tool that enforces an association between incidence and prevalence, and relies on scientific literature, population representative surveys, and health care data.
+Diarrhea deaths and episodes were attributed to 13 pathogens by use of a counterfactual population attributable fraction approach.
+Diarrhea risk factors are also based on counterfactual estimates of risk exposure and the association between the risk and diarrhea.
+Each modeled estimate accounted for uncertainty.

 GBD 2016 Diarrhoeal Disease Collaborators.
 Estimates of the global, regional, and national morbidity, mortality, and aetiologies of diarrhoea in 195 countries: a systematic analysis for the Global Burden of Disease Study 2016.
 The Lancet Infectious Diseases.
 19 September 2018. doi:10.1016/S1473-3099(18)30424-9.